Truthful Mechanisms for Competing Submodular Processes: Introduction

-Recently, and independent of our work \cite{BBLO12}, Goyal and Kearns \cite{GoyalK12} provide bounds on the efficiency of equilibria in a competitive influence game played by two players.
+Independent of our work \cite{BBLO12}, Goyal and Kearns \cite{GoyalK12} provided bounds on the efficiency of equilibria (i.e. the price of anarchy) in a competitive influence game played by two players.
 Their influence spread model is characterized by switching functions (specifying the process by which a node decides to adopt a product) and selection functions (specifying the manner in which nodes decide which product to adopt).
 They demonstrate that an equilibrium of the resulting game yields half of the optimal social welfare, given that the switching functions are concave.
 Their model is closely related to our own.
 Specifically, the social welfare function is monotone and satisfies the mechanism indifference assumption, and concavity of the switching function implies that the social welfare is submodular (by \cite{DBLP:journals/siamcomp/MosselR10}), so our mechanism for two players applies to their model as well\footnote{An ``adverse competition'' assumption in \cite{GoyalK12} is stated for $k = 2$ agents and holds at every node.
-Their assumption is somewhat weaker than our adverse competition assumption which we only apply to the social welfare function.
+Their assumption is somewhat weaker than ours, which we only apply to the social welfare function.
 See section ~\ref{sec.preliminaries}.}.
 Goyal and Kearns also note that their results extend to $k > 2$ players, resulting in an approximation factor of $2k$, when the selection function is linear; this linearity implies our agent indifference assumption, and hence our mechanism for three or more players also applies.
 However, we note that the Goyal and Kearns results on efficiency at equilibrium are satisfied without an intervening mechanism and hence are incomparable with the mechanism results of this paper.

 Finally, to the best of our knowledge, there is only one other paper that considers a mechanism design problem in the context of competitive influence spread.
 Namely, Singer \cite{Singer12} considers a social network where the nodes are viewed as agents who have private costs for hosting a product and the mechanism has a budget for inducing some set of initial nodes to become hosts.
 The mechanism wishes to maximize the number of nodes that will eventually be influenced and each agent wishes to maximize their profit equal to the inducement received minus its private cost.